One unit of credit equals four semester hours.

 MEC 565 Early Childhood Special Education Methods and Team Practices

-This practicum provides supervised experiences in sites offering programs for infants and toddlers, and preschool children with special needs.
+The Clinical Practicum and Seminar provides non-licensure-seeking graduate students with experiences in programs for preschool-aged children with spe- cial needs.
 A supportive, collegial seminar designed to foster self-reflection and professionalism is regularly scheduled.

 MEC 590 Research in Early Intervention and Early Childhood Special Education